jojozhuang/jojozhuang.github.io/_tutorial/angular/online-judge-rich-text-editor.md

 tags: [ngx-editor]
 ---

-> Learn how to use WYSIWYG(what you see is what you get) Editor: ngx-editor.
+> Introduce how to use WYSIWYG(what you see is what you get) Editor: ngx-editor.

 ## 1. Question Description
 Each question has description to show the details about what the problem is, and what solution is required.
 The description may contains html tags.